-The ERC Act (Section 52) provides that the provisions of the ERC Act shall have effect notwithstanding anything inconsistent therewith contained in other enactmentIt is respectfully submitted that (a) s.
-It is submitted that there is no inconsistency between the provisions of the ERC Act and the provisions of the Arbitration Act and (b) there is no provision in the ERC Act which precludes reference to arbitration in pursuance of any arbitration agreement entered into by the parties to the relevant dispute or difference.
+(2) Section 52 of the ERC Act provides that the provisions of the Act shall have effect notwithstanding anything inconsistent therewith contained in any other enactment.
+It is respectfully submitted that (a) there is no inconsistency between the provisions of the ERC Act and the provisions of the Arbitration and Conciliation Act, 1996 and (b) there is no provision in the ERC Act which precludes the reference of a dispute or difference to arbitration in pursuance of any arbitration agreement entered into by the parties to the relevant dispute or difference.

-(3) Snthe ERC Act specifically empowers the Respondent No. 2 to refer a dispute or difference However, since (a) the ERC Act itself provides no machinery or rules for the conduct of the resulting reference to arbitration and (b) arbitration is, by its very nature a consensual and contractual process (requiring that an agreement to arbitration to be entered into), it is respectfully submitted that, the power to refer the relevant licensee and utility to arbitration, set out in section 22(2)(n) of the ERC Act, necessarily postulates that the relevant licensee and utility have entered into an antecedent arbitration agreement.
-Where that is so, Respondent No. 2 must refer the relevant licensee and utility to arbitration in accordance with their antecedent arbitration agreement.Furthermore, assuming nwhilst denying that the Respondent No. 2 has power to adjudicate upon the disputes, it can only do so in a case where there is no antecedent agreement between those.
+(3) Section 22(2)(n) of the ERC Act specifically empowers the Respondent No. 2 to refer a dispute or difference between a licensee and a utility to arbitration.
+However, since (a) the ERC Act itself provides no machinery or rules for the conduct of the resulting reference to arbitration and (b) arbitration is, by its very nature a consensual and contractual process (requiring that an agreement to arbitration to be entered into), it is respectfully submitted that, the power to refer the relevant licensee and utility to arbitration, set out in section 22(2)(n) of the ERC Act, necessarily postulates that the relevant licensee and utility have entered into an antecedent arbitration agreement.
+Where that is so, Respondent No. 2 must refer the relevant licensee and utility to arbitration in accordance with their antecedent arbitration agreement.

+(4) Furthermore, assuming that Respondent No. 2 is empowered by section 22(2)(n) of the ERC Act to adjudicate upon disputes or differences between a licensee and a utility (which is denied), Respondent No. 2 may only do so in a case where there is no antecedent arbitration agreement between those.

 (J) (1) The entire premise for the jurisdiction of Respondent No. 2 in the Petition filed by Respondent No. 1 before Respondent No. 2 is that there are two utilities one of which is a seller of electricity and the other a buyer, and, that disputes and differences have arisen as between the two utilities as seller and buyer, respectively.
 All of this presupposes the existence of a power purchase agreement between the selling utility and the purchasing utility as at the date upon which Respondent No. 1 purported to invoked the alleged jurisdiction of Respondent No. 2.